-Thyme is an easy addition to the garden because it:
+Thyme is great.
+It’s an easy addition to the garden for several good reasons:

 - Can grow in a small amount of soil, including rocky crevices

 - Requires no fertilizer